Follow

 To know more, click here.

-2. Using format() method:
+2. Using format() method

 This method is introduced to get rid of the % operator formatting.
 This method is suitable for handling complex string formatting more efficiently.